mica-web/mica-web.github.io/collections/_learn/00_tools/git.md

 - the **repository** is your current work, plus the entire git history of your commits and any alternate versions you may have created along the way

 {: .callout }
-Again, the staging area and repo are **not** ever visible in your project folder -- they're entirely conceptual.
+The staging area and repo are **not** ever visible in your project folder -- they're entirely conceptual.
 You need to use the command line or another tool (like VS Code or [GitHub Desktop](https://desktop.github.com/)) to be able to see these changes.

 If it helps, imagine that the **repo** is a storage unit and the **working directory** is your house or apartment.
 The **staging area** is the boxes you put your stuff in to designate that you're going to take it off to the storage unit.
 You can move stuff in and out of those boxes as much as you like before **committing** (see what I did there?) to the storage unit.